 As a result, they develop a wide range of skills relevant to all aspects of their everyday lives from self-reliance and communication to team working and social skills.
 Their self-esteem soars and they learn that the more they put into a task, the more they get out of it.
 Around 20% of them come back to join a team of 2,500 regular volunteers who donate over 100,000 hours a year.

 The Trust’s fleet comprises the STAVROS, together with 4 x Challenge 72s originally built to circumnavigate against prevailing winds and currents for Chay Blyth’s Challenge Business.
 A 62’ catamaran and a 60’ ketch complete the fleet.

 The Trust wants to continue and expand its important work, changing the profile of its fleet with a smaller tall ship to focus on smaller group work.
 So whilst the STAVROS has been an inspiration and a great ship to own, sadly she must now be passed onto another custodian.
 Meanwhile, she continues to offer sail training to the Trust’s youngsters and to be maintained to the highest standards.

 Berthon are an international yacht sales organisation with its HQ in Lymington UK.
-With offices in France and the USA, Berthon is a well-known yacht brokerage house that specialises in high quality sailing, motor and performance yachts from 40 to 120 ft.
+With offices in France, Scandinavia, Spain and the USA, Berthon is a well-known yacht brokerage house that specialises in high quality sailing, motor and performance yachts from 40 to 120 ft.
 They offer professional advice and help on all aspects of a yacht’s sale and purchase, and over half of our business is repeat custom.